4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-24-slae-assignment-3.md

 Alright, now that we have a fair idea of how things should work, let's dive in!

-## Method 1: sigaction() ##
+## Using sigaction() ##
-The first method of writing an egghunter involves using the ```sigaction()``` function to scan through multiple address in memory at the same time, in order to determine which addresses are accessible and which are not.
+This method of writing an egghunter involves using the ```sigaction()``` function to scan through multiple address in memory at the same time, in order to determine which addresses are accessible and which are not.
 This method is by far the fastest and most efficient implementation of an x86 egghunter.
 It is the smallest in size too.

 ```c
 #include <signal.h>